Hazardous Manual Tasks and Manual Handling - Overview

 Nerve injuries such as carpal tunnel syndrome

-Courtenell provides several practically-oriented information and instruction sessions in hazardous manual tasks.
+Courtenell provides several practically oriented information and instruction sessions in hazardous manual tasks.
 This includes physical tasks as well as workstation tasks and set ups.
-These are short sessions that require participants to demonstrate doing their hazardous manual tasks correctly and be signed off by the facilitator.
+These are short sessions that require participants to correctly demonstrate performing manual tasks correctly and be signed off by the facilitator.
 Participation in the program may serve the business as evidence that the business has provided "information" and "instruction" to staff for them to be able to do their jobs safely, as part of the requirements in Section 19 of the WHS Act.

 WHS Risk Management training is also provided by Courtenell and can be tailored towards managing risks around hazardous manual tasks specifically in accordance with the requirements under the WHS Act and WHS Regulation.